dilevin/CSC417-a2-mass-spring-3d/README.md

     make

-Your code should now run signfigantly (sometimes as much as ten times) faster.
+Your code should now run significantly (sometimes as much as ten times) faster.

 If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `a1-mass-spring-1d.sln` that you can open and build from there.
 Building the project will generate an .exe file.